Skip to main content

 Posted by DS Medical Admin on 1st Jun 2022

-Elevation is often thought of as an immediate action when someone suffers a catastrophic bleed, however this alone will not stop the bleeding.
-Applying direct pressure is more effective to ease the bleeding, especially if life-threatening.
+Elevation is often thought of as an immediate action when someone suffers a catastrophic bleed, however, this alone will not stop the bleeding.
+Applying direct pressure is more effective in easing the bleeding, especially if life-threatening.
 The European Resuscitation Council 2015 guidelines advise that tourniquets should be used when direct pressure is either not possible or ineffective.
 They should also be part of a first aid kit, where catastrophic bleeding is likely, as they can provide life-saving relief from haemorrhages.

 Tourniquets are used to apply a huge amount of pressure to a limb, without stopping the flow of blood completely.
 It’s important to understand the correct way to use a tourniquet, as although they have saved countless lives they are frequently misused.
 We’ve outlined the main points to remember when applying a tourniquet below: